 As the king and queen went to the park, the Bodhisatta saw what the foolish king was doing and went to earth with another god to save him.
 They took the form of goats and started to have sex in the road in front of the king’s chariot, but they only let the king and the donkeys pulling the chariot see them.
 One donkey told the goats that this sort of shameless act, which should only be done in private, was one of the reasons everyone knew goats were stupid.
 The Bodhisatta replied that he wasn’t the one tied up with ropes and who chose not to flee to freedom when he had the chance.
 And the king was even stupider than the donkey, the Bodhisatta added, because he was throwing away his life for his wife.

 Hearing everything spoken by these animals, the king sent his chariot away and asked the Bodhisatta what he should do.
 Revealing himself as Indra, the Bodhisatta told the king he was there to rescue him.
 He told the king to lie to his wife, telling her that to learn the spell she needed to take a beating.
 He predicted that when she heard this, she would change her mind, and he would be able to keep both his promise and his life.

 In the Lifetime of the Buddha

-The king and queen were earlier births of one of the Buddha’s disciples and his former wife.
+The king and queen were earlier births of one of the Buddha’s disciples and the disciple’s former wife.
 When the disciple began to long for her, the Buddha told him this story so he knew that in the past his wife had once been so selfish that she had tried to lead him to death.